ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

 Payment

-By offering private pay, Alex ensures:
+By offering private pay, I ensure:

 Privacy & Confidentiality: No diagnosis is shared with insurance companies or placed in your or your child’s medical record.